BDC Hamburger Icon

 2. Being rejected by investors

-It hurts your confidence, pride and wallet when investors don’t want to fund your startup.
-Hearing no over and over again will sting.
+It hurts your confidence and wallet when investors don’t want to fund your startup.
+Hearing no over and over again stings.
 If no one else believes in your idea, then it can’t be that good, right?
 That’s not necessarily true, and the pain is a sign to find out why there is a lack of interest from investors.
-It could be that you’ve just been targeting the wrong types of investors for your business or that you need to provide more evidence of current and future success to secure funding.
+It could be that you’ve been targeting the wrong types of investors for your business or that you need to provide more evidence of current and future success to secure funding.
 [Related article: How to Find and Attract Business Investors]

 3. Getting and keeping talent

 In sports, the winning teams are usually those that have the most money to get the talent they need.
-However, typically when creating a startup, there are no funds to hire the best and brightest.
-It may seem that without access to a skilled team, you won’t be able to develop your product or service, or you may not be able to market and launch it.
-But not every talented individual out there is looking for the highest bidder.
-Many want to get in on the ground floor and grow with a company because their goals are to be a part of something that one day will become big.
+However, when you’re creating a startup, there are typically insufficient funds to hire the best and brightest.
+It may seem that without access to a skilled team, you won’t be able to develop your product or service or that you may not be able to market and launch it.
+But not every talented individual is looking for the highest bidder.
+Many want to get in on the ground floor and grow with a company because their goals are to be a part of something that will become big someday.

-You can leverage this desire while also taking advantage of the incredible number of freelancers willing to work from anywhere in the world for startup rates.
-While you may not be able to keep all the talent you come across, there are those who will stay if they see career and growth potential.
-It takes effort, and not every individual you select will ultimately be right for the company, but online marketplaces and networking sites put you in front of many fish in the workforce sea.
+You can leverage this desire while taking advantage of the incredible number of talented freelancers willing to work from anywhere in the world for startup rates.
+While you may not be able to keep everyone you come across, some will stay if they see career and growth potential.
+It takes effort, and not every individual you select will ultimately be right for the company.
+But online marketplaces and networking sites put you in front of many talented individuals looking for work.

 4. Realizing it’s the wrong direction

-Nothing cuts deeper than the realization that you’ve been heading in the wrong direction with your business, especially after dedicating your time and money to it.
-You can kick yourself for thinking you’ve wasted resources, but what you really need to do is be glad you realized sooner than later that you need to pivot and alter your course to better meet your market and target customers’ needs.
-Take what you learned and keep going.
+Nothing cuts deeper than the realization that you’ve been heading in the wrong direction with your business after you’ve dedicated your time and money to it.
+You can kick yourself for thinking you’ve wasted resources, but what you really need to do is be glad you realized sooner rather than later that you need to pivot and alter your course to better meet your market and target customers’ needs.
+Take what you learned, and keep going.

 TipBottom line